apache/buildstream/doc/source/buildproject.rst

 Building a basic project
 ====

-This Section assumes you have installed Buildstream already.
+This section assumes you have installed BuildStream already.

 If not, go to :ref:`installing`